Residue current approach to Ehrenpreis-Malgrange type theorem for linear differential equations with constant coefficients and commensurate time lags: Residue currents and integral formulae

 Thus, the residue current $R$ actually corresponds to the notion of Noetherian operators defined originally by L. Ehrenpreis (see \cite{P}, and \cite{Eh} ).
-This theorem gives us an abstract criterion of membership problem, but we need to know explicitly what $\phi$ is in view of applications to the theory of equations.
-To this end, we use the technique developed by B. Berndtson and M. Andersson (c.f. \cite{AI}, \cite{AII}).\\
+This theorem gives us an abstract criterion of membership, but we need to know explicitly what $\phi$ in Theorem \ref{thm41} is in view of applications to the theory of equations.
+To this end, we use the integral representation technique that was introduced by B. Berndtsson and M. Andersson and further developed by M. Andersson (cf. \cite{AI}, \cite{AII}).\\

 Let $D\subset\mathbb{C}^n$ be a domain and we regard $z\in D$ as a parameter.
 We put